outdreamer/build-a-cure/docs/tasks/other_solution_automation_workflows.md

               - the 'similarity structure' in 'change type' between the endpoints and their starting point (they have a similar position away from the connected endpoints forming the angle, and this similarity in position to that connected endpoint structure makes them comparable, and comparing two endpoints of an angle structure leads to a connection between them, as in a third line connecting them)
           - these two equivalences form another equivalence:
             - the equivalence between 'equal line lengths' and 'missing line length' of the implied third line in the pattern sequence
+          - another structure of 'obviousness' implied by this 'angle between two lines' structure is a 'cone' bc adjacent structures like a 'rotation function' are also structures of obviousness

       - workflow fit: this is similar to the 'identify problem/solution structures (like solution success cause) of problem/solution structures (like useful solution structures)' workflow, but adds the connection to 'system contexts' where a particular structure is relevant